The book is 428 pages and has 176 maps, figures and tables. Availabe at all Amazon sites.

 Current researchers claim that the population in Fennoscandia suffer from increased isolation due to lack of contemporary gene flow from Western Europe.

 Researchers also have the impression that that the bunting avoids coastal areas.
-This opinion arose from the fact that ornithologists in the 1800s claimed that it did not breed in Western Norway, and it was later explained by a 1948 publication stating that the bird has a preferance for areas with less than 600 mm annual precipitation.
+This opinion arose from the fact that ornithologists in the 19th century claimed that it did not breed in Western Norway, and it was later explained by a 1948 publication stating that the bird has a preferance for areas with less than 600 mm annual precipitation.

 From the 1850s to the 1890s the ortolan bunting was distributed along the entire Norwegian west coast north to 67.6 degrees.
 At one of the locations (Førde), with an annual precipitation of 2.780 mm, it was described as "one of four characteristic species in the valley".
 Simultaneously (1893) it was found breeding on grass covered islands in the Guadalquivir marsh Las Marismas on the southwest coast of Spain, 27 degrees 51 minutes further west than the locations in Northern Norway.